Jerez city guide: where to eat, drink, shop and taste sherry

 Explore a romantic fortress

 While we’re talking about all things Moorish, why not head to the Alcazar de Jerez de la Frontera – a sweeping fortress built in the 11th and 12th centuries.
 In warmer months, it’s best to visit the site in the morning, before temperatures get too sultry.
-Wander through carefully-pruned, Arabic-influenced gardens and to the well-preserved mezquita (mosque).
-If you have a head for heights, go up to the castle’s tower and check out the Camera Obscura, which projects clear, panoramic images of Jerez in real time onto a white ceramic bowl.
-Entry to the Alcazar costs €5, or €7 with a visit to the Camera Obscura.
+Wander through carefully pruned, Arabic-influenced gardens and visit the well-preserved mezquita (mosque).
+If you have a head for heights, go up to the castle’s tower and check out the camera obscura, which projects clear, panoramic images of Jerez in real time onto a white ceramic bowl.
+Entry to the Alcazar costs €5, or €7 with a visit to the camera obscura.

 Where to stay